terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 key | value
 --- | ---
-region | AWS region to deploy the transit VPC in aws_account_name | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC cidr | The IP CIDR wo be used to create the VPC. firewall_image | String for the firewall image to use
+region | AWS region to deploy the transit VPC in account | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC cidr | The IP CIDR wo be used to create the VPC. firewall_image | String for the firewall image to use